A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 Eat your way through Rhodes, as it has many local or world renowned restaurants to choose from.
 The island offers Greek classics with a local flair.
 Common ingredients include wheat, olives, legumes, wine, and cheese.
 Many dishes are flavored with cumin, which is more heavily used here than elsewhere in Greece.
 Popular local dishes include matsi (a pasta cooked in meat broth and prepared with cheese, butter, and legumes), tsouka (a veal and pasta casserole), and lakani (veal, goat, or lamb meat that is slow-cooked in tomato sauce).

-Lagos has a number of nationally recognized food spots and restaurants.
+Lagos has a huge number of terrific restaurants.
 The city offers some of the best food in the Algarve.
 The old town has plenty of restaurants that are both affordable and high quality.
 Seafood is the obvious choice, but you'll also find tapas, paellas, and local dishes such as cataplana (a seafood and chorizo stew).
 Most restaurants serve up a local fish of the day as well as prawns and other seafood items.

 Is Rhodes or Lagos Better for Nightlife?